SSoelvsten/adiar/docs/getting_started.md

 add_subdirectory (external/adiar adiar)
 ```

-Finally, every single executable target is linked _Adiar_ in the
+Finally, every single executable target is linked to _Adiar_ in the
-_CMakeLists.txt_ with the following lines.
+_CMakeLists.txt_ file with the following lines.

 ```cmake
 add_executable(<target> <source>)